cubicle-jockey/enum_ext/README.md

     assert_eq!(x.ordinal(), 1); // B is the second variant, so its ordinal is 1

     let mut count = 0;

-    for x in SimpleEnum::iter() {
+    // enum_ext gives enums an iterator and variants can be iterated over for x in SimpleEnum::iter() {
-        let i = x.ordinal();
+        // The ordinal of the variant can be retrieved let i = x.ordinal();
         assert_eq!(i, count);
         count += 1;
     }

+    // enums also get a list method that returns an array of all variants let list = SimpleEnum::list();
+    assert_eq!(list, [SimpleEnum::A, SimpleEnum::B, SimpleEnum::C]);

+    enum_ext!(
+        #[derive(Debug, Clone, Default, PartialEq)]
+        pub enum TicketStatus {
+            #[default]
+            Open,
+            InDev,
+            Completed,
+            InQA,
+            CodeReview,
+            FinalQA,
+            FinalCodeReview,
+            Accepted,
+            Closed,
+        }
+    );

+    // enums now have a pascal_spaced method that returns the variant name in spaced PascalCase.
+    // This is useful for displaying enum variants in a user-friendly format (e.g., in a UI).
+    // One example usage is converting InQA to "In QA" for display on a web page. let status = TicketStatus::InQA;
+    assert_eq!(status.pascal_spaced(), "In QA");

+    // enums also get a from_pascal_spaced method that returns the variant from the spaced PascalCase name.
+    // This is useful for converting user-friendly format back to an enum variant.
+    // This is the reverse of the example above, converting "In QA" back to an enum. let status2 = TicketStatus::from_pascal_spaced("In QA").unwrap();
+    assert_eq!(status2, TicketStatus::InQA);
 }
 ```